Turnitin: Functionality

+Artificial intelligence content detection

+In early 2023, Turnitin released a feature that aims to detect content generated by artificial intelligence applications like ChatGPT; however, the accuracy of AI content detection remains a topic of debate.

+Later that year, some schools disabled Turnitin's AI detection software due to concerns that, like all other AI detection tools, the software is not entirely accurate.
+Concerns arose after cases were brought with students alleging Turnitin falsely accused them of using AI.
+This has happened when students use the grammar-correcting software Grammarly, which is recommended for student use by many schools.
+Turnitin says that they believe about 1% of the papers they flag as AI-written were actually written by humans, and that a much higher rate is generated by AI but not flagged.

 Student-paper database

 The essays submitted by students are stored in a database used to check for plagiarism.
-This prevents one student from using another student's paper, by identifying matching text between papers.
-In addition to student papers, the database contains a copy of the publicly accessible Internet, with the company using a web crawler to continually add content to Turnitin's archive.
+This prevents one student from using another student's paper by identifying matching text between papers.
+In addition to student papers, the database contains a copy of the publicly accessible Internet, with the company using a web crawler to add content to Turnitin's archive continually.
 It also contains commercial and/or copyrighted pages from books, newspapers, and journals.

+As of June 2025, the company's student-paper database contained 1.9 billion submissions.

 Classroom integration

-If requested by teachers, students can upload their papers directly to the service, for teachers to access them there.
+If requested by teachers, students can upload their papers directly to the service for teachers to access them there.
 Teachers may also submit student papers to Turnitin.com as individual files, by bulk upload, or as a ZIP file.
 Teachers can further set assignment-analysis options so that students can review the system's "originality reports" before they finalize their submission.
 A peer-review option is also available.

 Some virtual learning environments can be configured to support Turnitin, so that student assignments can be automatically submitted for analysis.
 Blackboard, Moodle, ANGEL, Instructure, Desire2Learn, Pearson Learning Studio, Sakai, and Studywiz integrate in some way with the software.